Girls basketball: New coaches at L-P, St. Bede hold first practices

 “We have some leaders stepping up who are going to be exciting to watch – Ali Bosnich and Emma Hermes to name a few.
 Alyssa Engles is showing good leadership.
 The underclassmen are looking strong and are very eager to learn and improve the program as well.”

-Spencer said the Cavaliers will also be reviewing as they’re doing some things differently than in the past.
+Spencer, who previously was an assistant in the former LaMoille-Ohio co-op, said the Cavaliers also will be reviewing, as they’re doing some things differently than in the past.

 The Cavaliers, who set a program record for wins last season at 18-11, open the season Nov.
-14 at the Somonauk Breakout Tournament, while the Bruins — who were 14-17 and reached a regional final last winter, start Nov.
-14 at the Princeton Holiday Tournament.
+14 at the Somonauk Breakout Tournament.

-“We’re very excited.
-I think we have a pretty talented group,” Spencer said.
+At Princeton, second-year coach Darcy Kepner welcomed 28 players into the Tigresses camp with a varsity mix of nine upperclassmen and three underclassmen.

+“We are very excited to get the season rolling this group has so much talent.
+They are willing to work and compete every day they step in the gym,” Kepner said.